BrickMMO/template-documentation-markdown/phase-1/system-phase-1-pitch.markdown

 This application will convert a provided image to a set of instructions to recreate the image using LEGO™ bricks.

-The end result will be instructions to create something similar to the LEGO™ World Map (https://www.lego.com/en-us/product/world-map-31203):
+The end result will be instructions to create something similar to the [LEGO™ World Map](https://www.lego.com/en-us/product/world-map-31203):

 ![Sample Map](../images/phase-1-map.png)